 - 1. OJJDP creates a juvenile justice primer that is easily accessible to new juvenile justice professionals.
 This primer would provide learners with an adequate knowledge base regarding the purpose and function of the juvenile justice system.
 It also would direct learners to existing resources that could better prepare them as they advance in their careers. - 2.
 OJJDP publishes its resources in an intuitively organized and searchable manner and thereby increases awareness of these resources in the juvenile justice field.
-A better organized and searchable website will fill the void of this valuable information and will elevate OJJDP properly as the lead agency in the field of juvenile justice for states and localities. - 3.
-OJJDP fosters relationships among federal staff, the FACJJ, and juvenile justice professionals by more clearly and deliberately engaging the State Advisory Groups (SAGs) in the work of the office.
-This includes specific trainings on the role of the SAG, its relationship to the community, and its obligation and commitment to the ideals of the JJDP Act.
-This type of engagement will encourage SAG members to endorse OJJDP as a training mechanism and will build awareness of existing resources among SAG members and therefore the larger field of professionals.
+A better organized and searchable website will fill the void of this valuable information and elevate OJJDP properly as the lead agency in the field of juvenile justice for states and localities.